-- R1 It is recommended that a steeplejack is commissioned to provide a condition survey of the stonework to the south west tower (higher level). - R2 7.1.6 Carry out stonework repairs and repointing of the south west tower (higher level) informed by steeplejack inspection survey work. - 7.1.7 Above the south entrance door there is a painted inscription onto the stonework reading 'This is none other but the House of God and this is the gate of heaven'.
-The inscription is somewhat deteriorating and could do with restoration. - R2 Carry out restoration of the south entrance door inscription. - 7.1.8 Walling material to the late C20 extension to the north side of the church is generally all in a good condition.
-It is noted that a vertical expansion joint has been incorporated at approximately mid-length in grey mastic.
-This is good practice for this form of modern construction although on aesthetic grounds would have been better in a beige colour.
+- R1 It is recommended that a steeplejack is commissioned to provide a condition survey of the stonework to the southwest tower (higher level). - R2 7.1.6 Carry out stonework repairs and repointing of the southwest tower (higher level) informed by steeplejack inspection survey work. - 7.1.7 Above the south entrance door there is a painted inscription onto the stonework reading 'This is none other but the House of God and this is the gate of heaven'.
+The inscription has been repainted over the course of the last quinquennium period and is in excellent condition.